MuhammadAhmadgeek/Random_passowrdgenerator/README.md

-This progam aska about number of chracter,numbers an specials symbols and generates a password.
+This progam asks user about number of character,numbers an specials symbols and generates a password.